 The AV1 video codec provides advanced compression, bringing you smoother streaming in HD and data savings for more video on the go.

 Because it is new, streaming AV1 in HD requires a powerful computer, and only some videos have AV1 available at this time.
 Choosing to stream AV1 in SD will use AV1 up to 480p, and VP9 for higher formats.

-The default setting is Auto but you may switch it to "Prefer AV1 for SD" or "Always Prefer AV1".
 Note that Av1 playback requires a computer that is more powerful when compared to previous codecs that YouTube uses right now to stream videos to user devices.